malexanderlim/notion-second-brain/RAG_SYSTEM_OVERVIEW.md

 **Components:**
 -   **Notion Database:** The source of journal entries.
--   **`cli.py`:** Command-line interface for various operations, including exporting data from Notion into JSON files (typically one per month of entries).
+-   **`cli.py`:** Command-line interface for setup operations (exporting data, testing connection, retrieving schema) and for initiating queries.
+Query execution now delegates to the core RAG logic within the `backend` module.
 -   **`build_index.py`:** Script responsible for processing the exported JSON files, generating embeddings for entry content, creating a FAISS vector index, an index-to-entry mapping file, and a cache of distinct metadata values.
     -   `index.faiss`: The FAISS vector store containing embeddings of journal entry content.
     -   `index_mapping.json`: A JSON file mapping each vector index in FAISS back to its corresponding journal entry's metadata and content.
 Includes `page_id`, `title`, `entry_date`, full `content`, and extracted metadata like `Family`, `Friends`, `Tags`.